syncfusion-content/php-docs/PHP/RangeNavigator/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting-Started | PHP | Syncfusion
-description: Learn here about getting started with Syncfusion PHP RangeNavigator control and more details.
+description: You can learn here about getting started with Syncfusion PHP Range Navigator control and more details.
 platform: js
 control: RangeNavigator
 documentation: ug
 ---

-# Getting Started
+# API Reference for Getting Started

 This section explains briefly about how to create a **RangeNavigator** in your application with **JavaScript**.